-Majority of the lymph from lower limb is drained into the inguinal lymph nodes, either directly (mainly) or indirectly (partially) via the popliteal and anterior tibial nodes.
-But, the deep structures of the gluteal region and upper part of the back of thigh are emptied into the internal iliac nodes.
+Inguinal lymph nodes is the place where most of the lymph from lower limb is drained either directly or indirectly through popliteal and anterior tibial nodes.
+But it is the internal iliac nodes where deep structures of gluteal region and upper part of the back of the thigh are emptied.

 The lymph nodes are classified into 2 types: superficial and deep.